 If you’re still pondering what to make on Valentine’s Day to balance the chocolate you’re planning to devour, consider this creamy broccoli and sweet potato soup recipe that I created just for you, dear readers!
 This recipe was born of a desire to take broccoli soup to an unexpected place after finding nothing but broccoli-cheese soup on restaurant menus for decades!
 And it fits nicely into the niche of hearty soups that can serve as a one-dish meal for busy cooks, with red lentils serving as a protein base.

-I use fresh almond milk made in our Vitamix to make it “creamy,” but, of course, you can use boxed almond milk if you don’t want to have another 5 minutes.
+I use fresh almond milk made in our Vitamix to make it “creamy,” but, of course, you can use boxed almond milk if you don’t want to add another 5 minutes to your cooking time.
 Shiitake mushrooms and a bit of wine (ingredients I’ve been playing with recently) seem to add a flair of elegance, yet it’s all so easy to make.
 I promise it will taste finer still if you use home-made stock, and you can make stock with just 10 minutes of labor.

 This soup pairs nicely with any of your favorite salads, if you’d like to add a side dish.
 We’ll start dinner with a barely warm arugula salad that’s topped with roasted beets and sweet-and-salty roasted pistachios … maybe a little bit of goat cheese for a treat, all drizzled with a simple lime vinaigrette.
 Just whisk together some olive oil, fresh lime juice and Bragg Liquid Aminos, to taste.